MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/manage-group-owner-consent-policies.md

     Get-MgPolicyPermissionGrantPolicyExclude -PermissionGrantPolicyId {"microsoft-all-application-permissions-for-group"} | fl
     ```

-## Create a custom group owner consent policy
+## Create a custom group owner consent policy using PowerShell

 Follow these steps to create a custom group owner consent policy: